iamsouravkumar/School_Website_React_js/README.md

 ## How to Run The Project

-To run the project in your localhost http://localhost:3000, you need to install the node modules with the help of `npm i` and after the installation of node modules succesfully simply run `npm run start`.
+To run the project in your localhost http://localhost:3000, you need to clone the Repository in your local computer.

+Now open the Cloned folder in Code Editor (VS Code) and then install the node modules with the help of `npm i` and after the installation of node modules succesfully simply run `npm run start`.

 ## Available Scripts